dom3d/LearningProtoactorNetOnOSX/README.md

 etc.

 ## Props
-The 'Props' is taken from movies and theather where an object that used (on stage or on screen) by actors during a performance or screen production is called a prop.
+The 'Props' is taken from movies and theather where an object, that is used (on stage or on screen) by actors during a performance or screen production, is called a prop.

-For ProtoActor think of Props being a "Recipe/Configuration" for the creation of an Actor, sometimes it's also referred to as "kind".
-You register a kind by handing over a Prop and a name.
+For ProtoActor, think of Props being a "Recipe/Configuration" for the creation of an Actor, sometimes it's also referred to as "kind".
+You register a Kind by handing over a Prop and a name.

 (Actor)Producer: creates a new Actor.
 MailboxProducer creates a new mailbox.
 Message routing middleware configuration, Supervision Strategy.
 A cluster is patitioned automatically by 'kind' using a PartitionActor.
-('Kind' as a partition is also referred as Grain?)

 Actors combined with a setup are referred to as "kind".
-"Named" Activations - is spawning an Actor via it's kind using unique name across kinds and acts as global ID of the register kind.
-It's possible to register multiple kinds with the same name without errors, unfortunately.

 ## Remote
 Remote is the layer that allows to connect ProtoActor instances with each other.
 Each instance becomes a node with an Endpoint; a server with an adresss.